dborodin836/hinkal-store/README.md

 ![Screen Shot](photos/home_screenshot.png)

 I wanted to create this project to study how to make a cool Fullstack website.
-I'm using Angular with Django, featuring REST.
+I'm using Angular with Django, featuring REST and other technologies.

 Main features: